 Fixing Toilet Problems At Home

-The modern toilet is sometimes considered one of the essential parts to a healthy living, but the system itself, thankfully, is not that complex.
-When a toilet stumbles, for whatever reason, there are generally steps home owners can take to quickly remedy the situation.
-Below are just a few examples of common problems and how to troubleshoot them.
+The modern toilet is sometimes considered one of the essential parts of healthy living, but the system itself, thankfully, is not that complex.
+When a toilet stumbles, for whatever reason, there are generally steps homeowners can take to quickly remedy the situation.
+Below are just a few examples of common problems:

 If all is well, when the lid of the tank is removed, water will be present.
 This is what fills the bowl when the handle is pressed.
 The chain or lift arm that is attached to the handle lifts the flush valve and the water from the tank moves towards the bowl.
 The water moving down the valve activates the siphon, which sucks the used water down the drain so the new water can now fill the bowl through the rim opening.

 In the meantime, the float, usually taking the form of either a rubber ball or a weight, falls with the water level in the tank and turns on the refill valve.
 This begins to fill the tank with water once more for the next use.
 As the water level rises again, so does the float, which shuts off the refill valve at a certain point.
 This mechanism comes with a fail-safe built in as an overflow tube to prevent flooding in case the valve does not shut off as intended.

 As long as all of these pieces work as intended, the toilet should be as it was before and ready for its next use.
 However, if there are any snags in the process, the solutions are generally easy to address.

 Clogs, usually indicated by an overflow, are one of the most common problems with toilets.
 There are many potential causes for a clog—from foreign objects to an overuse of toilet paper—but the solution for it is generally straightforward.
 This is why a plunger is standard in almost all bathrooms.
 If unfamiliar with its use, or if having trouble, check the video here for the proper technique and tips.